Written By: Kami Shoemaker

 If you start to notice excessive water in your basement, then there are two possible issues that might be causing this.
-One scenario is due to a leaky basement pipe and the second scenario might be due to water leaking from your foundation due to improper landscape grading.
+One scenario is due to a leaky pipe in your basement and the second scenario might be due to water leaking in from your foundation due to improper landscape grading.

 Basement Leaking Through Foundation

-You always want to make sure that your home is positioned above in a landscape grade so that water flows towards your yard instead of into your house.
+You always want to make sure that your home is positioned above in a landscape grade so that water flows towards your yard instead of into your home.

-One way to fix this is by hiring a landscaper to fix your landscape grading and adjust the level so water flows away from your foundation.
-Installing french drains around your home will also keep water out from it.
+One way to fix this issue is by hiring a landscaper to fix your landscape grading and adjust the level so water flows away from your foundation instead of into it.
+Installing French drains around your home can also help keep water out.

-How To Fix The Leaky Pipe In Your Basement
+How To Fix A Leaky Pipe In Your Basement

-First you need to find the pipe in your basement that's leaking.
-This usually isn't too difficult.
-One common mistake that a lot of people make is assume that the leaky pipe is in the exact area where the water stain is showing.
-Since water will often travel, the exact location of the stain isn't always an indication of the exact location but will at least give you a rough estimate of where the leak might be.
+First, you need to find the pipe in your basement that's leaking.
+This usually isn't too difficult but one common mistake that a lot of people make is assume that the leaky pipe is in the exact area where the water stain is showing.
+Since water will often travel, the exact location of the stain isn't always an indication of the broken pipe but will at least give you a rough estimate of where the leak might be coming from.

 One way to seal a leak in a pipe is by applying epoxy over it.

-- Verify that there isn't any water in the pipe and if you can try to dry it.
-This will help the epoxy stick and attach correctly to the pipe.
+- Verify that there isn't any water in the pipe and if there is then dry it.
+This will help the epoxy stick and help it attach correctly to the pipe.

-- Verify that you have enough epoxy to cover the entire area of where the pipe is open from.
+- Verify that you have enough epoxy to cover the entire area where the pipe is cracked.